MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-teams-settings.md

 ms.reviewer: jswymer
 ---

-# <a name="changing-company-and-other-settings-in-teams"></a>Changing Company and Other Settings in Teams
+# Changing Company and Other Settings in Teams

 [!INCLUDE [online_only](includes/online_only.md)]